Can engineers unionize? Of course, but it’s not as common as in other industries and this is because of the Pareto Principle.

-Because their work involves following codes and standards, and engineering plans.
-Their goal is to maintain quality and keep productivity high.
+Because their work is straightforward.
+Their primary goal is to maintain quality and safety while implementing a fixed design.

 Engineers do unionize in Germany and it works

 In certain cultures like found in Germany, the unionization of engineers works great.
 The big difference is though, these unions are part of the company.
 Like the BMW and Audi unions.

 These companies have union reps on their administrative boards.
-So let’s say BMW wants to open up shop in a new country.
+Say BMW wants to open up shop in a new country.
 BMW will need to ask permission from its shareholders and the union.

-Also, in this setup, the trade union knows if the company is losing money.
-Thus, they can make compromises as necessary to help the company.
+In this setup, the trade union also knows if the company is losing money.
+Thus, they can make compromises when necessary to help the company.
 For example, reduce worker pay in a slow economy.

 Lebron James and the NBA’s CBA

-Let’s circle back to my Lebron James example.
-The NBA’s CBA works and protects players.
+Let’s circle back to my Lebron James example, and the NBA’s CBA.

-But if you go in as a union, you’ll have collective bargaining on your side.
-This means you can possibly strike.
-Owners will thus lose out on their superstar players too, who aren’t replaceable.
+But if you approach the situation when part of a union, you’ll have collective bargaining on your side.
+You can go on strike.
+Owners will then lose their superstar players, who aren’t replaceable, in addition to you.

 Of course, but many engineers don’t want to unionize.

-As well, culture plays a huge role in the effectiveness of unions as we see in different parts of the world.
+Also, culture plays a huge role in the effectiveness of unions as seen in different parts of the world.
 Mainly, in the U.S., individuality trumps teamwork, which isn’t conducive to a union model.

-Overall though, in many instances, we can’t place an economic value on the output of an engineer’s work.
-There’s no logical way to quantify an output formed through creativity.
+In the end, though, you can’t place an economic value on the output of an engineer’s work.
+There’s no pragmatic way to quantify an output formed through creativity.

-Can engineers unionize in a way that benefits all parties?
+Can engineers unionize in a way, which benefits all parties?
 Do you think unionization is beneficial to workers and employers?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER